Panhead Vs. Shovelhead: Core Difference Overview

 Bore And Stroke Design:

-The larger 80-inch Shovelhead engine featured 3.489 inches of the bore diameter.
+The larger 80-inch Shovelhead engine featured 3.489 inches of bore diameter.
 Also, it has 4.250 inches of stroke size.
-On the contrary, Panhead engines had a similar bore and stroke designs.
+On the contrary, Panhead engines had similar bore and stroke designs.
 Its bore and stroke were 3.4 inches and 3.9 inches, respectively.

 Starting System: